Southeast Indian Ridge: Australian−Antarctic Discordance

 Trending east-west between Australia and Antarctica, the SEIR traverses the Australian-Antarctic Discordance (AAD), a morphologically complex region overlying an area of mantle down-welling.
 Located midway between the ASP-Kerguelen and the Balleny-Tasmantid hotspots, the AAD overlies a region where cooler mantle temperatures have produced a thin oceanic crust and a rough topography with deep valleys.
+The AAD is found between 120° and 128° E and covers about 500 km of the SEIR which at this point is deep mid-ocean ridge at between 4000–4500 m in the centre of the Australian–Antarctic depression.